okkhoy/OOP-Bootcamp/README.md

 - Can we apply composition to overcome our problem of the `CountingStringList` class having dependency on the parent class implementation?

+## Project : BloppiGames (Polymorphism)

+- Bloppian children love to play number games.
+- Their favourite is to take a list of numbers and a set of game rules.

+They like to find the rule that produces the largest result.

+Implement the Player class such that all the tests pass.

+Feel free to have some fun making your own rules, perhaps you could make a rule that combines other rules together.